Mr-Tbone/AoV/README.md

 # Add Remove Programs

 As mentioned before the script will also register in Add Remove Programs with it´s name and version.
 This is quite nice, then it can be inventoried as any other application installed.
 This info is also used if the script is updated with a new version or if it is running in reinstall mode.
 The most tricky part with this was the uninstall part.
-I have not been able to completely uninstall the device tunnel from add remove programs.
-The uninstallation will run under the logged in user context and needs to be run in System context.
-Will continue to search for a solution for this.
+But now in the latest version, it works just fine.

 # Logging